pyflosic/fodMC/README.md

 Furthermore, there are several tutorial videos about the usage and handling of the fodMC at youtube, at the channel 'The extended Physiker Clan'.

+In addition, there is a publication summarizing essential findings regarding FODs, see 'Interpretation and automatic generation of Fermi-orbital descriptors', S. Schwalbe, K. Trepte, et al., Journal of Computational Chemistry, vol. 40, pp. 2843-2857, 2019